SirongHuang/Machine-Learning-Meetup/README.md

 ## Q & A:

 **Q: Why Fastai?**<br><br>
 A: Fastai is a high level library that implements cutting edge deep learning algorithms.
 It allows anyone to start implementing deep learning quickly with world-class performance and it's being used frequently in top Kaggle submissions.
 All in all, it's great place for beginners to start, and a necessary tool for experienced data scientist.
-<br><br><br>

-**Q: Why Fastai?**<br><br>
-A: Fastai is a high level library that implements cutting edge deep learning algorithms.
-It allows anyone to start implementing deep learning quickly with world-class performance and it's being used frequently in top Kaggle submissions.
-All in all, it's great place for beginners to start, and a necessary tool for experienced data scientist.